-Yet, even if all the ancient authors say in unison that Alexander was spared, modern scholars are less trusting.
+Despite all the ancient authors saying in unison that Alexander was spared, modern scholars are less trusting.

 Some think Alexander Helios may have died in Rome.
 Octavian could have had him killed.

-Alexander was heir to wealthy Egypt and the legitimate child of powerful Roman Antony.
+Alexander was heir to wealthy Egypt.
+And he was the legitimate child of a powerful Roman: Antony.
 That could mean trouble for Octavian later on if Alexander turned out to be ambitious or vengeful.

 Then again, child mortality was high at the time, so he could have simply died of natural causes.